In an earlier post, we looked at the various roles & titles at a venture capital firm.

 With more and more firms popping up, many VCs are starting to hire venture partners to give themselves an edge.

-Although they are often unheard of, venture partners are vital employees of a VC firm.
 Larger venture capital firms or even angel funds have venture partners (also known as operating partners).

 They differ from general partners as they have a more narrow focus.
 They’re seasoned investors or entrepreneurs who aren’t full partners of the company.